 I back a lot of Kickstarter projects.
 It’s a fun way to help people and see the direct impact.
 Sometimes I get cool things in return (music downloads, for example) and sometimes I don’t get anything (by choice).

-After 41 backed projects (EDIT: a few months later that’s now 70 backed projects) – and countless others I would have backed if they were set up differently – here is what I’ve observed.
+After 70+ backed projects – and countless others I would have backed if they were set up differently – here is what I’ve observed.
 If you’re thinking about doing a Kickstarter campaign take this as you will from someone who has never launched their own Kickstarter campaign, but has only participated as a backer.

 1) E-mail backers personally.
 Especially the early backers.